 Nope.
 I’m not going to tell you about Google Calendar.
-Maybe someday I’ll switch it out, but for now iPhone Calendar works great for us.
-It syncs on our phones and Mac.
+Maybe someday I’ll switch it out, but for now, iPhone Calendar works great for us.
+It syncs on our phones and my husbands Mac for school.
 I can view it in iCloud anywhere online.
 I like everything on one calendar, but you can add others.
 I add all appointments, hubby’s school schedule, events or reminders to it.
-Next I throw in any needed details (directions, what to bring etc) and set two alerts.
+Next, I throw in any needed details (directions, what to bring etc) and set two alerts.
 I add things right away otherwise I will forget.
 It’s super simple.

-Yes, these should all be in my iPhone Calendar.
+Yes, these should all be on my iPhone Calendar.
 And most of the time they are.
-But…. it never hurts to have a back up.
-Like for that time I washed my phone with my sheets.
+But…. it never hurts to have a backup.
+Like for that time, I washed my phone with my sheets.
 SERIOUSLY.
 I’ve also made the awful mistake of breezing past my niece’s birthday #badaunt.

 This tool helps me stay on top of those I care about and I’m even able to send a quick Happy Birthday note to those I don’t talk to often enough!!

-They provide a variety of menu plans – including many special diets.
+They offer a variety of menu plans – including many special diets.
 You can choose a done-for-you menu or a customizable option to make your own.
-You log in, choose your grocery store or choose “any store” and proceed to “Build A Menu” for your family.
+You log in, choose your grocery store or choose “any store” and go ahead to “Build A Menu” for your family.

 This includes a shopping list, recipes, and get this – it gives you an estimated total!
 It adds variety to our menu but there is also an option to add your own recipes.
 I can print my shopping list, any recipes needed and a calendar with all meals on for reference.
 Before I go to the store, I have a good idea how close I am to our budget for the grocery trip.